* March 26, 2014

 If it's important to them, it's IMPORTANT.
 One practice, I couldn't get the high school girls to do anything.
 I finally stopped and asked what was up.
 They were trying to decide what color shorts to

 get.
 Green, white, yellow, black???
 It took the whole practice

 to decide.
-I knew that if they didn't get it resolved, they wouldn't concentrate on running the drills properly.
-I got them together and let them make
+I knew that if they didn't get it resolved, they wouldn't concentrate on anything.
+I let them get together, have their discussion, and make

 their decision.
 They went with black shorts.
 Coaching means